 In 2012 EPHEA was renamed the Equity Practitioners in Higher Education Australasia and became an incorporated associated with membership across most Higher Education institutions in Australia and New Zealand with strong activity in both the staff and student equity spheres.

-EPHEA’s work is to be guided and informed by our beliefs and commitments to:
+EPHEA’s work is to be guided and informed by our beliefs and commitment to:

-a strengths-based approach – we want to empower people to achieve their employment and education goals from a place of strength
+We want to empower people to achieve their employment and education goals from a place of strength and self-determination.

-an evidence-based approach – our work is based on best practice combining practitioner expertise and sound research
+Our work is based on best practice combining practitioner and community expertise and experience; and sound research.

-longevity – we have a common sense of purpose and identity; we have a long-standing reputation and endurance within the sector continually empowering members over time.
+We have a common sense of purpose and identity; we have a long standing reputation and endurance within the sector continually empowering our members over time.